Lyle Lin

-Lyle Lin Chia-cheng (林家正 (Lin2 Chia1-cheng4); born 26 June 1997) is a Taiwanese professional baseball catcher for the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+Lin Chia-cheng (林家正 (Lin2 Chia1-cheng4); born 26 June 1997), also known as Lyle Lin, is a Taiwanese professional baseball catcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
 He became the first Taiwanese-born player to be drafted by a Major League Baseball (MLB) team in 2016 and the first to join an MLB team through the draft in 2019.

 Born in Taipei County (now New Taipei), Taiwan, Lin moved to California to attend high school.
 He was recruited to play baseball at Arizona State University (ASU) before being drafted by and signing with the Arizona Diamondbacks.

 Amateur career

 Lin started playing baseball in third grade.
 He attended Er-Chong Junior High School and Ku-Pao Home Economics and Commercial High School in New Taipei City.
 In his junior high school years, he was a utility player at first base, second base, catcher, and even pitcher.
 As a pitcher, his fastball reached 130 kilometers per hour (80.8 mph).

-After his sister moved to the United States to study at University of California, Santa Barbara, Lin followed suit and moved to San Juan Capistrano, California, for high school in 2013.
+After his sister moved to the United States to study at the University of California, Santa Barbara, Lin followed suit and moved to San Juan Capistrano, California, for high school in 2013.
 He did not speak much English at the time and attended JSerra Catholic High School.

 In 2016, Lin was named a Rawlings-Perfect Game honorable mention All-American.
 That year, he was drafted by the Seattle Mariners in the 16th round, becoming the first Taiwanese-born player to be a major league draft pick, but chose to go on to college.

 Lin was recruited by the Arizona State Sun Devils and described the day Arizona State (ASU) reached out as the "best moment ever," citing his desire to play NCAA Division I baseball and get a good education.
 In his freshman season, Lin batted .290, totaling 61 hits, 9 doubles, 1 triple and 2 home runs.
 The next year, he batted .312 with 2 home runs and 18 RBIs.
 In 2017, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 In 2018, Lin was drafted by the Houston Astros in the 29th round and decided to return to ASU.

 In 2019, as a junior, he was the team's designated hitter.
 He batted .299 with 9 home runs and 50 RBIs.
 In a game against the UC Davis Aggies, Lin became the first Sun Devil to hit a grand slam since 2014.
 He was one of four Sun Devils to be named a first team selection on the All-Pac-12 team.
 He majored in international business at ASU.